keystonejs/keystone/docs/quick-start/README.md

 ## Installation

-To create a new KeystoneJS application, run the following commands.
+To create a new KeystoneJS application, ensure [mongodb is running](../quick-start/mongodb.md) and then run the following commands.

 ```sh
 npx create-keystone-app my-app